numtide/system-manager/documentation/docs/getting-started.md

 }
 ```

 This configuration states that the system being configured should have the `tldr` app present, and if isn't, System Manager will install it.
 (Notice how we phrased that!
-We didn't just say this file installs the app.)
+We didn't just say this file installs the app.
+With .nix files, it's important to get into the mindset that they state what the system should look like.)

 Now add the file to the modules list in flake.nix by replacing this line: